Najoj/programming-haskell/chapter-07/exercises.md

     -- Answer goes here
     ```

-8. Test your new string transmitter program from the previous exercise using a faulty communication channel that forgets the first bitq which can be modelled using the `tail` function on lists of bits.
+8. Test your new string transmitter program from the previous exercise using a faulty communication channel that forgets the first bit, which can be modelled using the `tail` function on lists of bits.

   * ```haskell
     -- Answer goes here